jmashuque/wavi-capture-gui-for-osint/README.md

 Cookies File use is disabled by default.

-For authenticated OSINT captures, use only organization-approved investigative or "sock puppet" accounts and cookies created for those accounts.
-Never use personal accounts, personal browser profiles, or cookies from personal sessions.

 Cookies can help with approved authenticated captures or previews, but they are sensitive operational data.
 Cookie use does not guarantee access to restricted, private, expired, challenge-protected, or unsupported content.

 The app can: